Sky Tonight

 Where is M26 right now?

 M26 is located in the constellation Scutum.
-Although it is currently above the horizon at an altitude of 26 degrees, M26 is not visible because it is daytime.
+It is currently below the horizon and is not visible from your location.

 TimeElevation